astrivant/polyad/docs/development/write-pipeline.md

 # Kubernetes write pipeline

 Polyad queues decisions with their observed dependencies, validates them ahead of dispatch, and returns stale decisions to reconciliation.
-A request is not a durable instruction to replay an old patch until it succeeds.
 Desired state and the existing shared reconciliation streams remain the source of recoverable work.

 ## Table of contents